-To help you with planning your road trip, check out the sections below for some inspiration on the route and things to do along the way.
+To help you with planning your road trip on this amazing drive from Denver to Las Vegas, check out our suggestions below for some inspiration on the route and things to do along the way.

 How far is Las Vegas from Denver and how long will the road trip take?